 You will not be able to perform this step if you are using Network Manager and not Ifup.

-Open YaST -> Network Devices -> Network Settings -> Routing and check the box marked Enable IP Forwarding
+Open YaST -> System -> Network Settings -> Routing and check the box marked Enable IP Forwarding

 Select the external and internal interfaces